 During the first consultation a long and detailed case history will be taken along with an iridology examination, then an initial programme for diet, supplement and lifestyle changes will be given.
 Usually this is followed up two weeks later with more specific advice.
 Some people will need to return for periodic sessions as the therapy changes while others may need only a few sessions.
 Sometimes people maybe asked to undergo laboratory tests to help with diagnosis and to monitor progress, and these are charged separately.

-Helen recently found out she is a coeliac and so now has personal experience of the challenges of living a gluten-free lifestyle!
+Helen was diagnosed with coeliac disease in 2016 and so now has personal experience of the challenges of living a gluten-free lifestyle!
 She can empathise with the need for restrictive diets and help with ideas and suggestions for living well with health problems.

 Naturopathic nutrition works with the body’s natural healing processes to facilitate recovery to health of the whole body.

-Helen has also been working with Nutritional Therapy at Penny Brohn Cancer Care (formerly the Bristol Cancer Help Centre) in Bristol since 2002.
+Helen has worked as a Nutritional Therapist at Penny Brohn Cancer Care (formerly the Bristol Cancer Help Centre) in Bristol from 2002 to 2014.
 The Bristol Approach aims to support people with cancer while undergoing treatment, and to live well with cancer.
 For more information see Penny Brohn Cancer Care

 Naturopathic Nutritional Therapy:

 Good food and an appropriate diet for each individual is the foundation stone for health for everyone.